0.7 to 0.8 Upgrade Guide

 definitions.
 For example, developers can use this file to set a default

-for all Feature Views in a Feature Repository.
+tecton_materialization_runtime for all Feature Views in a Feature Repository.

-, Tecton will look for a Repo Config file named
+During tecton plan/apply/test, Tecton will look for a Repo Config file named

-in the root of your Feature Repository.
+repo.yaml in the root of your Feature Repository.
 To specify another file, use

-flag (e.g. tecton plan --config my_config.yaml
+the --config flag (e.g. tecton plan --config my_config.yaml).

 Tecton will automatically generate a new Repo Config file when initializing a

-new Feature Repository using tecton init
+new Feature Repository using tecton init.
+For existing Feature Repositories,

-to generate a Repo Config file named repo.yaml
+run tecton repo-config init to generate a Repo Config file named repo.yaml

-with pre-filled defaults for tecton_materialization_runtime
+with pre-filled defaults for tecton_materialization_runtime.

 If you are also explicitly setting the Offline Store version to ParquetConfig